kaluza/soapfish/docs/tutorial.rst

 The build a webservice we need to define few things:

- * Classes that would be send via SOAP
+ * Classes that would be sent via SOAP
- * Schema instance that aggregates all classes with name space etc.
+ * Schema instance that aggregates all classes with name space, etc.
- * Web service functions and all related informations
+ * Web service functions and all related information
  * Service instance to put everything together
  * Binding to a URL